 For instance, if your pool is too small, two of your website visitors might see the same phone number on your website.
 As they separately navigate your site, because they're both seeing the same phone, we'd combine their separate sessions under the person who contacts you first.
 This can misrepresent visitors’ session browsing data and lead to false impressions on how they are interacting with your site, including their visit history.

-More broadly, if your pool is set to track all visitors regardless of source, you may see instances such as a visitor coming through an ad being labeled as coming to your site directly, which would affect conversions in your ad platform.
+More broadly, your pool is set to track all visitors regardless of source, you may see instances such as a visitor coming through an ad being labeled as coming to your site directly, which would affect conversions in your ad platform.

-Assessing size by measuring site visitors
+Assessing pool size by measuring site visitors

 By using Google Analytics to view your site’s traffic, you can use the following rule to decide how many numbers should be in your pool: